VicNigix/portfolio/README.md

 ## NIGIX OUTSOURCING LIMITED

-## **Project 1 - Enhancing E-comerce Platform Performance**
+## **Project 1 - Exploratory Data Analysis of Housing Data**

 ### Client Problem
-An e-commerce company was facing significant performance issues during peak shopping seasons, leading to slow page loads, frequent crashes, and a poor user experience.
-This resulted in a high cart abandonment rate and lost revenue.
+A real estate company was struggling to make sense of their data and leverage data analysis for better decision-making.
+They faced significant challenges in processing large datasets and extracting meaningful insights from complex data relationships.

 ### Our Solution
-Our team conducted a comprehensive performance audit of the client's platform.
-We identified bottlenecks in the server infrastructure and database queries.
-We then implemented a series of optimizations, including server upgrades, database indexing, and implementing a content delivery network (CDN) to distribute load.
-Additionally, we migrated the platform to a scalable cloud infrastructure that could handle traffic spikes.
+Our team conducted a thorough exploratory data analysis (EDA) to uncover valuable insights from the client's housing dataset.
+We started by ensuring data integrity and completeness, followed by generating comprehensive statistical summaries.
+To provide clear and actionable insights, we created various visualizations to highlight key patterns and correlations within the data.

 ### The Outcome
-The optimizations and migration resulted in a 60% reduction in page load times and a 99.9% uptime during peak shopping periods.
-The client's cart abandonment rate decreased by 30%, and overall sales during high-traffic events increased by 20%.
+The exploratory analysis revealed critical correlations between features, geographical distributions of house values, and identified data patterns and outliers.
+These insights led to a 25% improvement in decision-making efficiency and a 15% increase in predictive accuracy for future housing prices.

 ## **Project 2 - Modernizing Legacy Systems for a Financial Institution**